 We also provide tuition benefits for spouses.
 Visit the Tuition Discounts page for full details on the tuition benefits for spouses of full time Regent students.

-This is a network of students' spouses who gather several times each term in different parts of the city to provide fellowship, support, and a variety of practical advice and care.
-They also organize fun activities and outings.
-To join this network, please contact the Assistant Dean of Students.
+There is a network of Regent students with spouses and kids who connect to provide fellowship, support, and a variety of practical advice and care.
+To connect with other families at Regent, please contact the Associate Dean of Students.

 Education of children